 Natural gas is provided from the mainline in the community.
-Utilities for the addition will be buried.
-Water is provided off the main line in the community.
+Utilities for the property will be buried.
+The septic field will be located ~70 ft to the south of the residence.
+A well will be located 50 to the north of the residence.